How Nature Recycles (Decomposers) Class

 Vocabulary

-• Decomposer - something that helps break down dead or decaying matter
+• Decomposer - something that helps break down dead or decaying matter.

 • Fungus - a living thing that grows somewhat like a plant but does not have chlorophyll (does not make its own food) often grows in a damp environment and helps break down the surrounding environment; mushrooms, molds, and yeast are examples.

-• Insect - invertebrate (animal with no bones) with six legs, two antennae, two eyes, and an exoskeleton
+• Insect - invertebrate (animal with no bones) with six legs, two antennae, two eyes, and an exoskeleton.

-• Soil - top layer of earth's surface, made of rock, mineral and organic pieces (such as dead leaves or bark);most plants need soil to grow well
+• Soil - top layer of earth's surface, made of rock, mineral and organic pieces (such as dead leaves or bark);most plants need soil to grow well.

 TEKS

 Programs are adjusted to be age appropriate.
-All programs address the TEKS goal of engaging students in hands-on investigations of the natural world.
+All programs address the Science TEKS goal of engaging students in hands-on investigations of the natural world.

 Please see the group field trips for more information about scheduling a field trip